 1. “The Story of Adidon” by Pusha T

-This might not have been the best song of 2018 sonically, but sh*t, he got Drake’s a–.
-From top to bottom, there was no break-pumping, no sympathy (“OVO 40, hunched over like he 80”) alongside a pretty big surprise.
+This might not have been the best song of 2018 sonically, but man, he got Drake’s a–.
+From top to bottom, there was no brake-pumping, no sympathy (“OVO 40, hunched over like he 80”) alongside a pretty big surprise.

 I already talked about Drake’s kid on this list, and the thing is, this guy beat him to it.
 It does not get anymore ruthless.